jiangsheng/jiangsheng.github.io/docs/blogs/2011/03/more-ado-issues-with-windows-7-sp1-a-reference-count-leaking-when-event-is-used.rst

 More ADO issues with KB983246/Windows 7 SP1: a reference count leaking when event is used
 =========================================================================================
 .. post:: 14, Mar, 2011
-   :tags: ActiveX Data Objects
+   :tags: ADO,Bug
-   :category: Microsoft
+   :category: Microsoft, Windows Update
    :author: me
    :nocomments: